Skip to content

 • tutum-wordpress

-If both names are already taken, the job will fail at runtime.
+If both names are already taken, the job will fail at the execution stage.

 Docker-in-Docker support

-To correctly run an additional container with the docker:dind image, you need to configure the agent to run containers in privileged mode in the agent configuration.
+For the additional container with the docker:dind image to work correctly, you must configure container launching in privileged mode in the runner configuration.

 docker.privileged=true

-Note that using an additional container with the docker:dind image when the docker.didEnable=true parameter is enabled may lead to incorrect behavior.
+Please note that using the additional container with the docker:dind image when the docker.didEnable=true parameter is set may lead to incorrect behavior.

 Automated translation!

-This page was translated using automatic translation tools.
+This page has been automatically translated.
 The text may contain inaccuracies.